ohjho/asphodel2018/pages/info.md

 permalink: "/info/"
 header:
     image_fullwidth: "headers/packages1.jpg"
-    caption: "we need a picture of community here"
+    caption: "you are not only joining a gym, you are joining a family"
 ---

 ## Monthly Membership